kydzoster/symbols/README.md

 1. **Navbar/navigation**
     - When not logged in, the navbar shows - 'Symbols', 'Home', 'Countries', 'Login', 'Register'.
-    - Once registered or logged in, the navbar shows - 'Symbols', 'Home', 'Countries', 'New Symbol', 'Logout'.
+    - Once registered or logged in, the navbar shows - 'Symbols', 'Home', 'Countries', 'New Symbol', 'Logout', searchbar.
     - When viewing the site on mobile devices, the navbar becomes a dropdown from a toggle button in the top right hand corner.
     - At all times the Navbar is fixed to the top of the screen so you can see it at all times.

-2. **Footer**
+2. **Content Author**
     - There are a GitHub and LinkedIn icon, when you click on the icons it opens a seperate browser taking you to the developers profiles.

 3. **Log In**
-    - Try to Log In leaving one or/and both input fields empty - you will get an error message saying 'Please fill in this field'
+    - Try to Log In leaving one or/and both input fields empty - you will get an error message saying *'Please fill in this field'*
-    - Try to Log In with credentials having not registered yet - a flash message appears saying 'Login Unsuccessful.
-Please check your credentials'.
+    - Try to Log In with credentials having not registered yet - a flash message appears saying *'Login Unsuccessful.
+Please check your credentials'*.
-    - Click on the link underneath the form 'Sign up Now', you are taken to the registration page to sign up.
+    - Click on the link underneath the form *'Sign up Now'*, you are taken to the registration page to sign up.
-    - Having already registered, try to log in with either the username inccorect - a flash message appears saying 'Login Unsuccessful.
-Please check your credentials'.
+    - Having already registered, try to log in with either the username inccorect - a flash message appears saying *'Login Unsuccessful.
+Please check your credentials'*.
-    - Log in with your correct credentials - you are taken to the homepage and a flash message appaers saying 'You have been logged in!'.
+    - Log in with your correct credentials - you are taken to the homepage and a flash message appaers saying *'You have been logged in!'*.

 4. **Register**
-    - Try to Register leaving one or/and both input fields empty - you will get an error message saying 'Please fill in this field'
+    - Try to Register leaving one or/and both input fields empty - you will get an error message saying *'Please fill in this field'*
-    - Try to register with a existing user log in credentials - you will get a flash message saying 'This username is already taken!
-Please try a different username!'.
+    - Try to register with an existing user log in credentials - you will get a flash message saying *'This username is already taken!
+Please try a different username!'*.
-    - Register as a new user with unique information, you will be directed to login page and a flash message will appear saying 'Your account has been created successfuly!
-You can now Login!'.
+    - Register as a new user with unique username, you will be directed to login page and a flash message will appear saying *'Your account has been created successfuly!
+You can now Login!'*.

 5. **Home**
     - When in 'Home' page and you are logged in you can delete or edit content.
-    - You click on 'Edit' and it takes you to an 'Edit Book' form, all of the original information autofilled.
+    - You click on 'Edit' and it takes you to an 'Edit Symbol' form, all of the original information autofilled except image url.
-    - You are able to change one or all fields.
-    - Try to Edit a book but leave one or/and more input fields empty - you will get an error message saying 'Please fill out this form'.
+    - Try to Edit a Symbol but leave one or/and more input fields empty - you will get an error message saying *'Please fill in this field'*.
-    - Once edited, click edit book, it takes you to your 'My Books' view with the new version of the book replacing the old.
+    - Once edited, click *update*, it takes you to your 'Home' page with the new version of the Symbol replacing the old.
-    - In 'My Books' click on 'Delete', the book disappears in 'My books' and also on the homepage.
+    - In 'Home' click on 'Delete', the Symbol disappears from 'Home' page.

 6. **New Symbol**
     - When you click on 'New Symbol' in the navbar, it takes you to a new form where all fields are required to be filled.
-    - Try and submit the form with one of the input fields missing - you will get an error saying 'Please fill out this form'.
-Do this for every input field.
-You will get an error for every input field except, 'Rating' (as it's default is 5), Comments and 'Share' (as it's default is off).
+    - Try and submit the form with one of the input fields missing - you will get an error saying *'Please fill out this field'*.
-    - Fill out the form correctly and add, you will be directed to 'Home' page and flash message will appear saying {symbol_name} has been successfuly added to {country_name}.
+    - Fill out the form and click on 'Add Symbol', you will be directed to 'Home' page and flash message will appear saying {symbol_name} has been successfuly added to {country_name}.

 ## DEPLOYMENT